 I have an ongoing interest in the political representation of the poor.
-My book "Unequal Participation Worldwide" analyzed inequalities in voter turnout in a comparative perspective and argued that such gaps can be reduced through institutional reforms.
-An ongoing project examines if the interests of the poor are better represented by politicians of a similar socio-economic background with detailed data about Spanish municipalities.
-In another project I analyze what are the likely political consequences of one of the main drivers of increasing income inequality, namely skill-biased technological change.
+My book "Unequal Participation Worldwide" analyzed inequalities in voter turnout in a comparative perspective and argued that turnout gaps can be reduced through institutional reforms.
+A related ongoing project examines if the interests of the poor are better represented by politicians of a similar socio-economic background with detailed data about Spanish municipalities.

 More generally, I strive to do high-quality research about relevant problems in my society.
 One of my current research projects analyzes the political consequences of technological change, focusing on workers who can be displaced by technology.
 I also study the reasons why corruption is often tolerated by voters, the psychology of politicians, and the formation of national identities.

 Before coming to IBEI, I was a post-doctoral researcher at the Spanish High Research Council and at Stanford University.
 I hold a PhD in Political Science from the Universitat Autonoma de Barcelona and have been the recipient of a Marie Curie Career Integration Grant.